koyaaaaaan/cam-tank/README.md

 ## Hints
 * Recommend to connect different battery sources ESP32 and Motors.
-Because energy drain by Motors is so much to restart ESP32 because of lack of Electricity when you connect only one bettery source.
+Because energy drain by Motors is so much to restart ESP32 due to lack of Electricity when you connect only one bettery source.
 * If you implement Servo, please give up it if Cam or Wifi was freezing when servo working.
 There can be some conflicting between cam and wifi and servo.
 Servo work(PWM) is a biggest issue.